starburstdata/starburst-terraform/README.md

 - A storage account (S3, ADLS or GCS)
 - A network VPC or VNet
 - A managed Kubernetes cluster (EKS, GKE or AKS)
-- A cloud SQL/RDS Postgres database instance (**Optional**).

-**Note:** The cloud SQL/RDS database install is optional and only needed if you need to persist your Hive metastore, Ranger config and Insights metrics

 In addition, the user has the option to deploy these specific applications to the Kubernetes cluster:

+- A Postgres database instance
 - Hive metastore
 - Starburst (i.e. the Trino application)
 - Ranger